The URM-2 rocket module for the Angara family

 All electric connections, fueling and thermal conditioning of the URM-2 stage on the launch pad is accomplished via quick-disconnect umbilicals, BRS, of the stationary service tower.

 According to the original plans, the URM-2 stage was supposed to be used on both types of the Angara launch vehicles approved for development -- the Angara-1 and the Angara-5.
 Ultimately, the decision was made to develop a custom-built upper stage for the Angara-1 and use the URM-2 on the Angara-5 only.
 (The Angara-3, if ever built, could also use URM-2.)
-Still, during the first inaugural launch of the new rocket family, the URM-2 stage would fly as the second stage of the first Angara-1 rocket.
+Still, during the first inaugural launch of the new rocket family, the URM-2 stage flew as the second stage of the first Angara-1 rocket.
 It was not intended to reach orbit, but was programmed to fire its RD-0124A engine, testing flight performance of the entire stage.
 As a result, by the time the Angara-5 rocket is ready to fly, the flight-tested URM-2 would be ready to serve as the third stage.

 Still, a live firing of a fully integrated URM-2 stage was planned at the RKTs test center as late as 2019.